Neuri

 The location of the Neuri near Scythia.

-The Neuri, or Navari (Νευροί; Neuri, also known as Neurians) were an ancient people whose existence was recorded by ancient Graeco-Roman authors.
+The Neuri (Νευροί; Neuri) were an ancient Baltic people whose existence was recorded by ancient Graeco-Roman authors.

-They were first mentioned by Herodotus (5th century BC), who left the most detailed description of them in his “History”.

 Identification

-The Neuri belonged to a group of northern European peoples of unknown origin, but most researches propose an ethnic group ancestral to the Slavic, Baltic or larger Balto-Slavic peoples.
+The Neuri belonged to a larger group of Baltic peoples of which the only present-day members are Lithuanians and Latvians.

+Location

-The Neuri lived in the region corresponding to present-day Belarus, in the territory including the Desna, Pripyat, and middle Dnieper rivers.
+The Neuri lived in the region corresponding to present-day Belarus, in the territory including the Dzyasna, Prypyats, and middle Dnyapro rivers.
 To the south, the territory of the Neuri reached the upper section of the Southern Buh river.

-The neighbours of the Neuri to the east of the Dnieper river were the Androphagi, the Melanchlaeni, and the Budini as well as Finno-Ugric peoples.
+The neighbours of the Neuri to the east of the Dnyapro river were the Androphagi, the Melanchlaeni, and the Budini as well as Finno-Ugric peoples.
 Their neighbours were the Agathyrsi to the south-west, and the Scythian tribe of the Aroteres to the south-east.